cyberark/conjur-authn-k8s-client/CONTRIBUTING.md

 #### Demo Workflow JWT

 You can create demo cluster of to check JWT sidecars on K8S.
-Please be aware this is now only for local kind cluster and not part of the pipleline because it requires open of K8S API for unauthenticated users.
-These are two options to run it.
+Please be aware this is now only for local kind cluster and not part of the pipeline because it requires open of K8S API for unauthenticated users.
+These are three options to run it.

-1. Test conjur-authn-k8s-client as sidecar container
+1. Test conjur-authn-k8s-client as sidecar container:

    `./bin/test-workflow/start  -a summon-sidecar-jwt --jwt`

-2. Test secrets provider as init container :
+2. Test secrets provider as init container:

    `./bin/test-workflow/start  -a secrets-provider-k8s-jwt --jwt`

 3. Test secretless broker as sidecar container:
-./bin/test-workflow/start  -a secretess-broker --jwt
+   `./bin/test-workflow/start  -a secretless-broker --jwt`

 Flags explanation :